Lemon-Chad/jpizza-docs/source/main.md

 - `~~` - Performs an unsigned bit shift on the left operand by the right operand.
 - `~>` - Performs a signed bit shift on the left operand by the right operand.

+## Advanced Numbers

+JPizza has some additional number properties.

+### Hex Numbers

+You can create a hex number by typing `0x` followed by your hex number.
+These have the type of `hex`, and are represented as `0xHEXNUMBER` when printed.
+Adding a hex number to a normal number results in a normal number, but adding a normal number to a hex number results in a hex number.

+`1 + 0x1 = 2`
+`0x1 + 1 = 0x2`

+### Algebraic Multiplication

+Similar to algebra, you can enter commands such as `3x` as a shorthand for `3 * x`.
+However, you cannot do this with two variables, only a variable in a number.
+Attempting to do `xy` results in an error, since it treats `xy` as one word.

+`var x => 4;`
+`3x -> 12`

 ## Variable Assignment

 Variables are defined using the keywords '**var**' and '**bake**'.